microsoft/Quantum/README.md

-# Microsoft Quantum Development Kit Samples and Libraries #
+# Microsoft Quantum Development Kit Samples #

 Welcome to the Microsoft Quantum Development Kit!
-This repository contains the libraries and samples provided with the Quantum Development Kit:
+This repository contains samples provided with the Quantum Development Kit:

 - **[Docs/](./Docs)**: Additional documentation for developing on the libraries and samples.
 Please see [QDK online documentation](https://docs.microsoft.com/quantum/) for online documentation.
 - **[LibraryTests/](./LibraryTests)**: Tests to ensure correctness of the libraries and samples.